fmalina/revisions-blocl/activism/theeuro.md

 used, it was a currency that they did not control.

-Not only did those countries signing up to the eurozone not fully realize the consequences of borrowing in a currency out of one’s control, they also didn’t realize the implications for their national sovereignty: a transfer of power had occurred that could be—and was—abused.
+Not only did those countries signing up to the eurozone not fully realize the consequences of borrowing in a currency out of one’s control, they also didn't realize the implications for their national sovereignty: a transfer of power had occurred that could be—and was—abused.